renovabr/electoral-history/README.md

 $ mysql -u root -p < sql/schema.sql
 ```

-A database will be created called: *electoral_historal* with three tables and a user with access to a database called *winston*.
-The database connection settings can be changed in the *src/utils.py* file.
+>Note: A database will be created called: *electoral_historal* with three tables and a user with access to a database called *winston*.
+The database connection settings can be changed in the *config.ini* file.

 #### 3. Import all data to MySQL